FAQ

 I work with clergy and clients of many faiths because they recognize that I will support their values.
 They appreciate that I know how to respect the boundary between professional therapy and pastoral counseling.
 Thus, I frequently work with LDS bishops and stake presidents, Fathers, pastors, reverends, ministers, and rabbis.
 They know I am well-versed in scripture (Christian, LDS, Jewish, Buddhist, Hindu, and Islamic) and am centered in a strong personal faith.

-Dear Brother Sherman, My name is Bishop _________.
-The topic of helping protect and strengthen marriages weighs heavily on my mind, especially as I provided council with a couple last night who came in and said after X years of a temple marriage and X children later, they are ready to give up, and the only reason they are still married is the kids.
+Dear Brother Sherman, As a bishop, the topic of helping protect and strengthen marriages weighs heavily on my mind, especially as I provided counsel with a couple last night who came in and said after X years of a temple marriage and X children later, they are ready to give up, and the only reason they are still married is the kids.
 It feels like I have had a lot of these cases over the last few weeks.
 The majority of marital stress is due to poor communication, finances, and pornography.
 I would love to hear more about the Firesides you provide.

 I feel heartily for the couple you described.
 I specialize in working with such couples in distress and am known as a “turn-around specialist” for troubled marriages.
 Because of this specialty area, I work with many Bishops, Stake Presidents, and Relief Society Presidents who refer the members of their ward to me to assist them in resolving the difficult communication, financial, parenting, and intimacy conflicts common in marriage, as well as for addiction and mental health recovery needs.